8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Dracaeana deremensis

-The usual foliage in Dracaena deremensis is dark-green with one or more longitudinal stripes in a different color.
+Dracaena deremensis is a slow growing Dracaena species which bears dark-green foliage with one or more longitudinal stripes in a different color.

 3. Dragon Tree (Dracaena draco)